Overview of automated investigations

 All remediation actions, whether pending or completed, are tracked in the Action center.
 If necessary, your security operations team can undo a remediation action.
 To learn more, see Review and approve remediation actions following an automated investigation.

-Check out the new, unified investigation page in the Microsoft 365 security center.
+Check out the new, unified investigation page in the Microsoft 365 Defender portal.
 To learn more, see (NEW!)
 Unified investigation page.

 Requirements for AIR

 Your organization must have Defender for Endpoint (see Minimum requirements for Microsoft Defender for Endpoint).

 Currently, AIR only supports the following OS versions:

 - Windows Server 2019